timsuchanek/lycheeJS/ROADMAP.md

 ## v0.8.4

-- Dispenser CLI Tool (creates Templates and validates API Docs of an Entity)
+- Dispenser CLI Tool (creates Templates and validates API Docs of a Definition)

 ## v0.8.5